Debbie Dean (Hollyoaks): Development

 McNair told Koomson's colleague, Joanne Tebbutt from that Dan's attraction to Debbie was born from her giving him attention when other females in the series would not.
 He believed the two "came from similar backgrounds" with "strong family values" and are both living in "hectic households".
 Debbie's desire to be famous is an issue for Dan, who wants to remain focused on his business.
 McNair added that Dan wants Debbie to be happy but would struggle if her career is successful.
 Albert told Koomson that Dan is "insecure" about Debbie having fun, he "flies off the handle" and Debbie becomes "defensive".

 In one storyline, Debbie reveals that Dan is a virgin over a web broadcast in the Fish Tank.
 He is embarrassed and has sex with Roxy Maguire (Harriet Green), who is subsequently murdered by the mystery serial killer the same evening.
 Dan becomes a prime suspect in the murder investigation.
 Debbie discovers the Dan and Roxy had sex, which Albert revealed left Debbie "shocked and absolutely devastated".
 She added that Debbie also forgives Dan because she provoked Dan's behaviour by humiliating him in the broadcast.
-Debbie choses to defend Dan because despite his betrayal, she does not believe he killed Roxy.
+Debbie chooses to defend Dan because despite his betrayal, she does not believe he killed Roxy.
 McNair believed that Dan was remorseful and apologetic about cheating on Debbie.
 They continue their relationship, but she still has trust issues.

 Debbie finds Dan's arrest over the murder of Toby Mills (Henry Luxembourg) difficult.
 Albert told Rick Fulton from Daily Record that Debbie's story arc becomes "quite heavy".
 She added that Debbie would face "a lot of heartbreak" over Dan.
 She described a "very hard" couple of month which occur because "she's so in love with Dan and he's going through a lot."
 Dan is sent to prison and the pair break-up following Debbie having sex with Darren Osborne (Ashley Taylor Dawson).